riverbed/Riverbed-Community-Toolkit/NetIM/Synthetic-Test/Robot-001-WebSelenium/README.md

 ![edge version 83](images/edge-version-83.png)

 3. Download the [Driver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/#downloads) for **Windows 64 bits** and extract it to c:\.

 For example the URL of the version **83.0.478.56** for Windows 64bits is https://msedgedriver.azureedge.net/83.0.478.56/edgedriver_win64.zip

-After extraction the driver should be in that path: C:\edgedriver_win64\msedgedriver.exe
+After extraction the driver should be in the following path: C:\edgedriver_win64\msedgedriver.exe

 ![Edge Driver extracted](images/edgedriver-win64-extracted.png)